-As of December 31, 2011, the Company had outstanding warrants to purchase 49,400,000 shares of common stock at an exercise price of \$12.00 per share.
+As of December 31, 2012, the Company had outstanding warrants to purchase 49,399,000 shares of common stock at an exercise price of \$12.00 per share.
 The warrants expire on October 23, 2014, subject to the right of the Company to call the warrants in the event that the Company's common stock trades at levels specified in the warrants.
 The existence of these warrants, and the prospect that a substantial number of shares of common stock could be purchased at \$12.00 per share, could have the effect of setting an upper limit on the trading price of the common stock during the period that the warrants remain outstanding.
+During the year ended December 31, 2012 1,000 warrants were excised for shares of the Company's Common stock.